widgetfactory/wf_responsive_widgets/README.md

 #### Elements
 Select the media elements processed by this plugin.
 By default, the iframe,video,audio and embed elements are processed.

+#### IFrame Poster Image
-A poster image can be set on iframe elements using a data-poster attribute.
+A poster image can be set on iframe elements using a ```data-poster``` attribute.
 This will display the image and a play button, which will load the iframe when clicked, eg:
 ```html
 <iframe width="560" height="315" src="https://www.youtube.com/embed/VWcG8mpc208" data-poster="images/joomla.jpg" frameborder="0"></iframe>
 ```